Los Angeles International Airport

 VFR

-Los Angeles International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+Los Angeles International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 15,000 feet and 10 SM visibility.

 Wind Analysis